People Pleasing – Are you a People Pleaser?

 Finding Your Voice Without Losing Connection

+People-pleasing patterns often show up in clients I work with in Anxiety, Perfectionism & Burnout therapy .
 People-pleasing can be exhausting.
-On the outside, you might seem like the reliable one—the caretaker, the peacemaker, the one who “has it all together.”
+On the outside, you might seem like the reliable one: the caretaker, the peacemaker, the one who “has it all together.”
 But inside, you might feel depleted, anxious, or disconnected from who you really are.
+People-pleasing isn’t just about being helpful.
+It’s a survival strategy, one that can leave you stuck in patterns of over-giving while neglecting your own needs.

 You might: